Board of Directors

 Bích Ngọc Cao

 Bích Ngọc Cao is a digital marketing and communications executive whose career spans media organizations, tech startups, the music industry, government, and nonprofits.
-She serves as senior adviser to the superintendent of the Los Angeles Unified School District, specializing in communications.
-She has enjoyed an unconventional path that includes stints at organizations and companies such as Define American, (RED), the Los Angeles Times, Harvest Records, Warner Bros.
+She currently serves as Senior Advisor, Communications, at the Los Angeles Unified School District.
+She has enjoyed an unconventional career path that includes stints at organizations and companies such as Define American, (RED), the Los Angeles Times, Harvest Records, Warner Bros.
 Records, and MySpace.
-A native Angeleno, she is currently president of the Board of Library Commissioners for the city of Los Angeles.
+A lifelong Angeleno and USC alumna, she served for eight years as president of the Board of Library Commissioners for the city of Los Angeles.
+During her tenure at the Los Angeles Public Library, the library system received the nation’s highest library honor, the National Medal for Museum and Library Service.

 André Carothers